- Purchase the complete Expat Arrivals Madrid Guide (PDF)

 Madrid is the country’s geographic and industrial heart, with many large multinational corporations setting up their headquarters in the capital.
-Major employers of expats are usually in the financial, engineering and IT fields, while the city's biggest sector is the service industry.
+Major employers are usually in the financial, engineering and IT fields, while the city's biggest sector is the service industry.

 +PRO: Can cater to younger expats

 As the nation’s capital, there are more jobs in Madrid than in other cities.
 There are also opportunities for young Western expats looking to travel and see the world, particularly teaching English.